 Peter Sjöstedt-Hughes is philosopher of mind and metaphysics who specialises in the thought of Spinoza, Nietzsche, Bergson, and Whitehead, and in fields pertaining to altered and panpsychological states of consciousness.
 He is a research fellow and associate lecturer at the University of Exeter where he has co-founded the Philosophy of Psychedelics Exeter Research Group, the ambit of which includes taught modules, conferences, workshops, and publications.
 Peter is the author of Noumenautics (2015) and Modes of Sentience (2021), co-editor of Philosophy and Psychedelics (forthcoming), the TEDx Talker on “Consciousness and psychedelics”, and he is inspiration to the inhuman philosopher Marvel Superhero, Karnak.

 From The Philosopher, vol. 110, no. 2 ("The New Basics: Society").
-If you enjoyed reading this, please consider buying a copy of this issue or becoming a subscriber.
+If you enjoyed reading this, please consider buying a copy of this issue or making a donation.
 We are unfunded and your support is greatly appreciated.